kohld/mac-os-productivity-stack/README.md

 - **Task Management**: Todoist for project planning and team collaboration
 - **Workflow Efficiency**: Dropzone for drag-and-drop automation
 - **Network Intelligence**: TripMode for data-conscious connectivity
+- **Window Management**: AeroSpace for efficient tiling and keyboard navigation
+- **UI Enhancement**: boring.notch for maximizing the notch's potential

 ---